Teoroo-CMC/PiNN/doc/ase.rst

 The calculator can then be used in ASE optimizers and molecular dynamics engines.
-Note that the calculator will try to use the same predictor (a generator given by ``estimator.predict``) whenever possible, so as to avoid the expensive reconstruction of the compute graph.
+Note that the calculator will try to use the same predictor (a generator given by ``estimator.predict``) whenever possible, so as to avoid the expensive reconstruction of the computation graph.
 However, the graph will be reconstructed if the pbc condition of the input ``Atoms`` is changed.
 Also, the predictor must be reset if it is interupted for some reasons.